 /var/www/htmldirectory on the VM.

-The instructions below describe how to configure an external DNS service using as an example reg.ru for
+The instructions below describe how to configure an external DNS service using reg.ru for the

 example.com domain names:

-- A record of the A type allows you to map the
+- An A record allows you to map the

 example.comdomain name to its IP address.